 The Sennheiser HD1 Wireless have a cool, old-school aesthetic that is visually appealing and looks high-end.
 Their headband has a simple design made of metal and covered with a faux leather fabric.
 The oval ear cups have a dark gray matte finish highlighted by the black padding on the ear cups and headband cover.
 They also come in a variety of colors, including the black color scheme of the unit reviewed.

 The Sennheiser HD1 Wireless are comfortable.
 The ear cups are large enough for most ears and although they are slightly heavier than the wired version, they exert the same pressure on the head and do not cause pain or soreness.
 Unfortunately, they don't have any padding on the headband and the padding used for the ear cups is slightly stiff, which may bother some during longer listening sessions.
+For more comfortable headphones, take a look at the B&O PLAY H9i.

 The Sennheiser HD1 Wireless are not the most breathable headphones.
 They create a fairly decent seal around your ears and have thick pleather padding that obstructs quite a bit of airflow.
 They won't be the ideal headphones to take to the gym or for more intense workouts.